Prince Abdul Azim of Brunei: Royal duties

 In 2009, he designed unisex weekend bags for MCM.
 The proceeds went to the Make A Wish Foundation UK, a charity in which he was one of the patrons.

 In May 2011, at a charity show in Brunei Darussalam, held at the Empire Hotel and Country Club's Indera Samudra Hall at which 31 persons with autism performed, Prince Azim said that those with autism should be treated with respect, "as would to any of your family members".
 On 27 April 2013 at the opening of the 2nd ASEAN Autism Network (AAN) Congress, he urged that appropriate support be given to families with autistic family members.

-Prince Azim was a producer with the London-based film company Daryl Prince Productions which produced You're Not You.
-The implementation of sharia law by his father was poorly received in Hollywood and led to a boycott of properties owned by Brunei.
-Azim is thought to have cancelled his attendance at a party for buyers of You're Not You because of the controversy.
-He was a prominent figure of the international jetset.
-Prince Azim was reported to have had a net worth of US$5 billion at the time of his death.

 Personal life

+Prince Azim was a prominent figure of the international jetset.
+He was reported to have had a net worth of US$5 billion at the time of his death.

 In April 2019, Prince Azim was outed as gay by blogger Perez Hilton, in response to the Sultan of Brunei's introduction of Sharia law, which included the death penalty for gay people.
 Prince Azim responded by saying that he did not mind being outed, but he was concerned that it "probably hurt a few people in the community".